Lehman found guilty of first-degree murder in 2018 Johnstown stabbing

 Lehman’s description of the relationship through late October and early November of 2018 painted a picture of Hurling using acts of intimidation, including brandishing firearms toward Lehman and having an associate pistol-whip him.

-Lehman testified that when he realized that Hurling had died during the altercation, which left him with 46 sharp-force injuries, Lehman started to experience a panic attack and left the residence before returning inside to retrieve his cellphone.
-After leaving, he told the court, he visited his girlfriend before heading west on Pa.
-Route 56 with no destination in mind.
+Lehman testified that when he realized that Hurling had died during the altercation, which left him with 46 sharp-force injuries, he started to experience a panic attack and left the residence before returning inside to retrieve his cellphone.
+After leaving, he told the court, he visited his girlfriend before heading west on state Route 56 with no destination in mind.

 He returned to Johnstown on Nov.
 23, 2018, when he was apprehended by Johnstown police during a felony stop.